ocaml-sf/learn-ocaml-corpus/exercises/tree_iterators/descr.md

 such that `same_fringe t1 t2` is `true`
 if and only if the trees `t1` and `t2` have the same fringe.

+Of course, if the trees `t1` and `t2` have distinct fringes, then the comparison should stop and return `false` as early as possible.

 This exercise has real-world applications.
 For instance, the function `same_fringe` can be used to test whether two sets, represented as binary